Enumerative and Distributional Results for $d$-combining Tree-Child Networks: One-Component Networks

 \end{rem}

-\begin{rem} The surprising simplifications of Proposition~\ref{pro:SackinOCnk} also allow a direct combinatorial explanation.
+\begin{rem} The surprising simplifications of Proposition~\ref{pro:SackinOCnk} also have a direct combinatorial explanation.
 By Remark~\ref{rem:PathLengthUnaryBinary}, it suffices to show that the path length of unary-binary trees with $n-k$ labeled leaves and $dk$ unary nodes is equal to~\eqref{eq:PathLengthUnaryBinary}.

-The main idea is to use again the construction from Remark~\ref{rem:OTCdirect} to build the networks in $\mathcal{OC}_{n,k}^{(d)}$ bottom-up.
+The main idea is to use again the construction from the proof of Theorem~\ref{formula-OTC} to build the networks in $\mathcal{OC}_{n,k}^{(d)}$ bottom-up.
 We start in step~\eqref{rem:OTCdirect-step1} with a phylogenetic tree (i.e., without reticulation nodes) with $L:=n-k$ leaves that is weighted by the path length.
 In the sequel, we call the nodes/edges of this phylogenetic tree, the original nodes/edges.
 As noted before, the total weight of such trees is $P(\mathcal{OC}_{L,0}^{(d)}) = (2L)!!-(2L-1)!!$.
 Then, we place $K:=dk$ unary nodes along the $M:=2L-1$ edges.
 This gives a new structure enumerated by

 Note that this is nearly equal to what we want to prove in~\eqref{eq:PathLengthUnaryBinary}, except that the binomial coefficient should be~$\binom{K+M+1}{K}$.
 What remains to be done, is to properly change the weights, as they do not correspond to the path lengths anymore, due to the additional unary nodes.